 Caches are memory locations that store temporary data and files that may be needed again in the future.
-Over time such files could accumulate and begin to take up a substantial amount of disk space and in some cases start affecting some Windows operations.
-Below are eight possible techniques you can use to locate such temporary files and clear them.
-Clearing cache files from these locations could also help to speed up your Windows especially if you haven’t performed such cleaning operations in a long while.
+Over time such files could accumulate and begin to take up a substantial amount of disk space and in some cases start affecting some Windows operations and slowing down the computer.

 Here, we’re going to run some simple commands to reveal temporary files in different locations on our windows.
 To do that you go to your search and type run, then click on the run app from the search results.

 On the run search box, type %temp% and hit enter.

 This will show the temporary files from your applications, so here select all the files in this folder using control C, then right-click and select delete to remove these files.

 Next, go back to the run app and type temp, then hit enter.
 This will show windows temporary files, again here select all the files and hit delete to remove them.